Abdihakim-bit/Legal-AI/README.md

 3. Enter legal queries to receive AI-generated insights.

 ## Disclaimer
 ⚠️  Legal AI is for informational purposes only and does not provide legally binding advice.
-Always consult a licensed legal professional for specific legal concerns.
+While it aims to assist with understanding laws and regulations, it is not a substitute for professional legal consultation.
+For specific legal concerns, always consult a licensed legal professional.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the **MIT License**.

+### Why MIT?
+I chose the MIT License because it is a widely used, permissive open-source license.
+It allows anyone to use, modify, and distribute the software with minimal restrictions, while still requiring attribution to the original authors.
+This ensures flexibility while encouraging contributions and innovation in the legal tech space.

+See the [LICENSE](LICENSE) file for full details.